Sj-20/dsat-root-cause-analyzer/README.md

 ```

-## Deploy on Streamlit Community Cloud

-1. Push this repository to GitHub.
-2. Go to Streamlit Community Cloud.
-3. Create a new app.
-4. Choose your GitHub repo, branch, and `app.py` as the main file.
-5. Make sure `requirements.txt` is in the repository root.
-6. Optional: add `OPENAI_API_KEY` in Streamlit app secrets.
-7. Deploy.

 ## Evaluation

 The synthetic dataset includes `human_label`, so the app can calculate a basic agreement score between the classifier output and the provided labels.